uqlibrary/technology-training/OpenRefine/openrefine.md

 * On the "Publisher" column, select `Reconcile > Start reconciling...`.
 The default service listed is Wikidata.
 * The tool will automatically try to match the column to a Wikidata type, but we can specify exactly the one we want to use.
-* After checking and completing by hand the matches, we can add extra data to our project by using `Edit column > Add columns for reconciled values`.
+* After checking the existing matches, and completing by hand the missing ones, we can add extra data to our project by using `Edit column > Add columns for reconciled values`.
 For example, try adding the headquarters location of the publishers into a new column.

 ### Exporting the data and saving a project